Finite alphabet phase retrieval: Introduction

 In particular, we show that for generic choice of entries in the alphabet, the finite alphabet phase retrieval problem can be reduced to a combinatorial problem involving difference sets.
 This is similar to the situation for binary phase retrieval (a problem studied before~\cite{elser2017complexity}) but new combinatorial subtleties can occur.
 More specifically, we show that two signals with entries taken from a finite alphabet have the same Fourier magnitudes if and only if the associated partitions have the same difference sets; see Proposition~\ref{prop:main}.
 Notably, this result remains true when one of the letters of the alphabet is zero, namely, for sparse signals with finite alphabet; see Theorem~\ref{thm:sparse}.
 This is the situation in X-ray crystallography where crystals are typically very sparse; the non-zero values occupy only $\sim 1/100$ of the signal's support~\cite{elser2017complexity}.
 Unfortunately, the problem of analyzing if specific difference sets determine a set uniquely (up to unavoidable symmetries) is an extremely difficult combinatorial problem \cite[p.350]{rosenblatt1982structure}, \cite[Section 3]{rosenblatt1984phase}.
 Therefore, we cannot provide a complete characterization when a finite-alphabet signal can be recovered uniquely, up to unavoidable symmetries, from its Fourier magnitudes.

+\begin{remark} {In this paper we follow a long tradition in the crystallography literature and restrict our discussion to the one-dimensional phase retrieval problem for periodic signals.
+This corresponds to viewing our signals as functions on the cyclic group $\Z_N$.
+As was the case in \cite{bendory2020toward}, much of our theory can be readily adapted to study functions on any abelian group such as $\Z_N \times \Z_N$; see Section \ref{sec.abelian}.} \end{remark}

 The rest of the paper is organized as follows.
 Section~\ref{sec:background} provides a necessary background on difference sets, homometric sets, and autocorrelations.
 Section~\ref{sec:binary} begins our analysis by studying signals whose entries are taken from two-letters alphabet.
 Section~\ref{sec:finite} presents and proves our main results about phase retrieval of signals whose entries are taken from a finite alphabet.
-Section~\ref{sec:examples} provides a few examples and introduces the intriguing notion of pseudo-equivalent partitions.
+Section~\ref{sec:examples} provides a few examples and introduces the intriguing notion of pseudo-equivalent partitions. {Section~\ref{sec.extension} introduces a few possible directions for future research on this problem.}